mbrobs/website/content/authors/admin/_index.md

     url: 'https://civil-engineering.uark.edu/'

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research on developing sustainable, robust, and resilient infrastructure solutions.
+To this end, I investigate the behavior, analysis, and design of new and existing structures subjected to natural and manmade hazards including earthquake, wind, blast, and impact loads.

 interests:
-  - Artificial Intelligence
+  - Sustainable and robust infrastucture
-  - Computational Linguistics
+  - Earthquake and wind engineering
-  - Information Retrieval
+  - Blast and impact resistant structures

 education:
   courses: